tushar-sharma/prep-coding/java/JavaQuestions.md

 The _heap_ stores all objects, including all arrays, and all class variables (i.e. those declared "static").

 The _stack_ stores all local variables, including all parameters.
 Access to this is faster than heap memory.
-It's also used for memory allocation and executin of thread.
+It's also used for memory allocation and execution of thread.

 **10. Does Java support multiple inheritance?
 How to implement it?**